Applicative voice: Multiple applicatives

-A language may have multiple applicatives, each corresponding to such different roles as comitative, locative, instrumental, and benefactive.
+A language may have multiple applicatives, each corresponding to different roles.
+These roles include instrumental, comitative, benefactive, locative, and (although rarely) genitive.
 Sometimes various applicatives will be expressed by the same morphological exponence, such as in the Bantu language Chewa, where the suffix -ir- forms both instrumental and locative applicatives.
 Some languages, such as Luganda, permit a 'second applicative' (known in Luganda as the "augmentative applied"), formed by a double application of the suffix.
 In this case, the second applicative is used to give an alternative meaning.

 Applicatives may also be the only way of expressing such roles, as in the Bantu Chaga languages, where instrumental, benefactive, malefactive, and locative are formed solely by applicatives.
 In other languages, applicatives coexist with other methods of expressing said roles.
 They are often used to bring a normally oblique argument into special focus, or as in Nez Percé, to keep humans as core arguments.

 Similar processes

 Applicatives have a degree of overlap with causatives, and in some languages, the two are realized identically.
 A similar construction known as dative shift, though different from true applicatives, occurs in other languages.
 Also, the benefactive case is commonly expressed by means of an applicative.